openSUSE/news-o-o/_posts/2011-05-07-opensuse-weekly-news-issue-174-is-out.markdown

 Dr. Gene Spafford, [CERIAS Fellow](http://www.cerias.purdue.edu/site/people/faculty/view/1) and professor of Computer Science at Purdue University, has been talking at a hearing about the PSN security breach held by the House Subcommittee on Commerce, Manufacturing, and Trade.
-He explained that independent security experts monitor Sony™s systems such as PSN, Qriocity, and SOE and report in an open forum Sony employees view about anything they find.
+He explained that independent security experts monitor Sonyâ€™s systems such as PSN, Qriocity, and SOE and report in an open forum Sony employees view about anything they find.

-Those security experts apparently reported some major failings with Sony™s servers some three months before the April 17 hack occurred.
-These weren™t small issues, they are blatant oversights and laziness on the part of Sony™s engineering team. (...)
+Those security experts apparently reported some major failings with Sonyâ€™s servers some three months before the April 17 hack occurred.
+These werenâ€™t small issues, they are blatant oversights and laziness on the part of Sonyâ€™s engineering team. (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Credits.png)Feedbackâ–²â–¼